 Corporate Social Responsibility – Everyone should have the opportunity to access online content and shop for the products they want and need.
 So put simply, it is the right thing to do to support consumers who are impacted by learning difficulties or are otherwise neurodiverse, visually impaired, speak English as a second language, or are of old age.
 Plus, the Covid-19 pandemic presents an additional layer to corporate social responsibility considerations.
 In focusing on online sales and keeping customers away from physical stores, retailers can play their part in reducing possible transmissions and contributing to a potential ‘second wave’ of the virus.

 Despite these driving factors, studies show that fewer than 10% of businesses have a targeted plan to access the disability market.
 This needs to change and to accommodate those with differing abilities websites must be accessible.

 Nearly one in five people in the UK have some form of disability that could affect their capacity to access information.
 Data shows that 70% of people with access needs will click away from an inaccessible website, yet only 8% will contact the site owner to alert them to barriers.
 This puts the onus on businesses to identify the needs of their online consumers and adapt to meet them.

 The Recite Me assistive toolbar allows consumers barrier-free access to explore products on a website.
 It is a cloud-based accessibility and language support toolbar that allows users to fully control the way they use a website based on their individual needs.
 Features include:

 - A screen reader for easy navigation and focus.

-- Styling options to fully customise text style, size, and spacing, and alter colour contrast for ease of use.
+- Styling options to fully customize text style, size, and spacing, and alter color contrast for ease of use.